 Here’s a video showcasing this.

-There are an enormous number of sequences.
+There is an enormous number of sequences.
 You can have way more different 3-note, 4-note, and also 5-note, 6-note, 7-note sequences.

-Not only that, you can play sequences in 5 note scales, or in Arabic scales, or any scale besides the major scale.
+Not only that, you can play sequences in 5 note scales, or in Arabic scales, or any scale beside the major scale.

 Next week we’ll cover a couple more.